 Usually, the easiest way to stay on top of your energy spend would be to switch your energy deal to the cheapest one in your part of the country.
 There are deals returning to the market, so it's possible to compare energy prices and switch through energy comparison sites like ours.
-However, there aren't many deals and switching might not be right for everyone.
+However, switching might not be right for everyone.

 Regardless of whether you stick with the deal you're on or whether you switch energy, bills remain high and are putting a great deal of financial pressure on wallets and bank balances.

 There have been various energy grants and discount schemes available for certain energy customers since before the collapse of the market.
-However, with the addition of various energy relief measures as part of an overall cost of living financial aid package released by the government, it can be difficult to work out what you’re eligible for.
+However, it can be difficult to work out what you’re eligible for.

 Our energy help scheme eligibility checker asks a few simple questions about your age, pension status, income and benefit allowance to see whether you qualify for government support.

-How to find out whether I qualify for an energy help scheme
+How to find out whether I qualify for energy help

 To find out whether you qualify for an energy help scheme, use our eligibility checker below.
 All you need to do is enter a few details and we will tell you how to take the next steps.